 Here’s an example of the one created for the HVAC company:

-The whole process can take a few hours but by the end you should have something similar to the skill matrix template above: a list of each employee, every single task, and what the owner thought was their ability at each task.
+The whole process can take a few hours, but at the end, you should have something similar to the skill matrix template shown above: a list of each employee, every single task, and what the owner thought was their ability at each task.

-From this, you can glean a number of insights, including who is being underpaid, who is being treated unfairly, and which employees may not be worth keeping around.
+From this, you can glean a number of insights, including who is being underpaid, who is being mistreated, and which employees may not be worth keeping around.
 It will also reveal the outliers, those people who are performing head and shoulders above their coworkers.